Details & Requirements

 To learn more about a 1031 Exchange, or if you currently own appreciated investment properties, please make sure to consult your tax professional and legal advisor.
 Northland Securities always recommends working with a Qualified Intermediary (Q.I.) to determine if a property qualifies for Safe Harbor provisions of an IRC 1031 Exchange.

-For informational purposes only, Northland Securities does not provide tax or legal advice.
-Accredited investors interested in a tax-deferred IRC 1031 Exchange should seek advice from their qualified tax and legal advisors.
-Trusted Advisors will not be compensated by Northland Securities for any 1031 exchanges.
+For informational purposes only.
+Northland Securities does not provide tax or legal advice.
+Accredited Investors interested in a tax-deferred DST/IRC 1031 Exchange should seek advice from their qualified tax and legal advisors.
+Trusted Advisors will not be compensated by Northland Securities.

 This is neither an offer to sell nor a solicitation to buy any security.
 Such an offer may be made only by means of an official offering memorandum.
 Investors should read any offering memorandum and review any risks associated with any offering.
-This website is incomplete and does not include all material necessary for an investor to make a determination whether to conduct a 1031 Exchange.
-1031 Exchange opportunities offered through Northland Securities are available only to accredited investors.
+This website is incomplete and does not include all material necessary for an investor to make a determination regarding whether to conduct a DST/1031 Exchange.
+DST/1031 Exchange opportunities offered through Northland Securities are available only to Accredited Investors.
 Investors must be qualified prior to any discussion of a current or contemplated offering.